pleabargain/EnglishHelpsYourCareer/topic movies.md

 - I go to the movies to eat popcorn.
 - I had bacon flavored popcorn.
 - I had cheese flavored popcorn.
+- There are both entertaining and dull shows on Netflix.

 # genres